• Medications & Driving

-For just about every aliment you might have there most likely exists a medication to tackle the problem.
-You can simply head down to any grocery or drug store and find isles brimming with what is commonly termed over-the-counter relief.
+For just about every ailment you might have, there most likely exists a medication to tackle the problem.
+Simply head down to any grocery or drug store and you can find aisles brimming with over-the-counter relief.
 For more serious infirmities you can hit your doctor up for a prescription and gain access to the more potent fixes doled out by pharmacists.

 But new insight is emerging from various studies on just how risky some of these drugs may be when incorporated with driving.
 Some of the findings have actually shown that many allergy medications we rely on each year to help us manage through a day are worse than alcohol.